MED263-WI23/MED263_Intro/Step4_Conda_JupyterNotebooks_Tutorial.md

 7. **Close and re-open** your terminal for the environmental variable changes to take effect

 ### Create Conda Environment

+Windows users (no Ubuntu): Do the following in an anaconda power shell

+Mac, Linux and Windows with Ubuntu users: Do the following in a terminal
 ```bash
 conda create -n 'med263_jupyter'
 ```